caronhuang/ai-instagram-chatbot/README.md

 Feature Discription
 ---
 - User sends a message on Instagram
-- ManyChat triggers a webhook to Make
+- ManyChat triggers a webhook to Make.com
-- Make sends the message to OpenAI GPT-4 API
+- Make.com sends the message to OpenAI GPT-4 API
 - OpenAI returns a response
-- Make updates the user's Custom Field(in this case, {{ai_reply}}) in ManyChat
+- Make updates the user's Custom Field.
+In this case, {{ai_reply}} in ManyChat
-- ManyChat sends the response back to the user
+- ManyChat sends the response back to the user from Instagram message inbox